 What I'm a fan of: people that are unapologetically themselves, fun-loving people, intentional people, epic landscapes, small/intimate weddings and elopements, non-traditional visions for weddings, dramatic/beautiful light, cinematic visuals, impactful music.

-I've been drawn to filmmaking and storytelling as long as I can remember.
+Although I'm currently a wedding filmmaker, I've been drawn to filmmaking and storytelling as long as I can remember.
 My parents were actually shocked I didn't major in film in college (I did marketing).
 I made fun little videos with my friends growing up, but didn't take it seriously or choose to pursue it as a career path until 2012.

 Great stories captivate all of us and I'm specifically inspired by the telling of a great story, whatever the medium.
 Be it in the creativity and visuals of a Christopher Nolan movie, the slow and intricate, yet so compelling character development in The Crown on Netflix, Hans Zimmer's compositions that instantly make you feel so much, or J.R.R.
 Tolkien's incredibly thorough imagination in his writings.